syv0n/SAVIS4/savis4/README.md

 # Deployment
-The project is setup with Github Actions to automatically deploy the project to Github Pages.
-To deploy the project, simply push your changes to the `main` branch and the deployment will be triggered automatically.
+The project was originally setup with Github Actions to automatically deploy the project to Github Pages.
+Normally when deploying the project, one would simply push their changes to the `main` branch and the deployment will be triggered automatically.
+However, because development is currently underway, the Github Actions is currently disabled for SAVIS4.
+However, the deployed project from about a year ago is still running from the previous SAVIS3 Github Actions Page.

-You can visit the deployed project at [savis4](https://savias-c1f4d.web.app/login).
+You can visit the old deployed project at [savis3](https://savias-c1f4d.web.app/login).

 If you forked the repository, you can deploy the project by changing the Firebase API keys in `environment` directory and running `firebase init` and `firebase deploy` commands.
 A more detailed instruction video can be found here: [Firebase Deployment](https://www.youtube.com/watch?v=UNCggEPZQ0c)